qiansen1386/hugo-elf-theme/README.md

 # The idea

 Based on Semantic UI, so I guess it should not be too ugly.
 This project is not intented to put any of well-designed element at all.
-I probably will make use of many popular front-end technology, such as gulp, WebPack, TypeScript, Less, SCSS, PostCSS.
+I probably will make use of many popular front-end technology, such as gulp, WebPack, TypeScript, SCSS, PostCSS.
 Of course I know nono of them so far, LOL.╮(￣▽￣")╭
 But anyway, I am both ignorant and fearless.
 Speaking of advantages......Em, None!
 Don't use it at all, it is definitely not worth your attention.